Sennevds/system_sensors/README.md

 | sensors                         | false    | \       | Enable/disable individual sensors (see example settings.yaml for how-to).
 Default is true for all sensors.                                      |

 7. `python3 src/system_sensors.py src/settings.yaml`
-8. (optional) create service to autostart the script at boot:
+8. (optional) create a service to autostart the script at boot, copy  the content of the `example_system_sensors.service` file into the editor:
    1. `sudo systemctl edit --force --full system.sensors`
    2. edit the path to your script path and settings.yaml.
 Also make sure you replace pi in "User=pi" with the account from which this script will be run.
 This is typically 'pi' on default raspbian system.
    3. `sudo systemctl daemon-reload`